Frequently Asked Questions

 A. Yes.
 The date is the end of the grand jury’s term.
 The term ends when the jury is discharged by the court or the succeeding jury is impaneled.
 “Final reports on any appropriate subject may be submitted to the presiding judge of the superior court at any time during the term of service of a grand jury.”
 (PC §933(a)) A grand jury has no power to submit reports after its term ends.

-57. Q. Does Penal Code section 933(c) authorize a grand jury to require an appointed department head, such as a police chief, to respond to grand jury findings and recommendations in a grand jury report?
+57. Q. Does Penal Code section 933(c) authorize a grand jury to require an appointed department head, such as a police chief, to respond to the findings and recommendations in a grand jury report?

 A. No. Penal Code section 933(a) allows a grand jury to submit its reports to “responsible officers, agencies, or departments, including the county board of supervisors.”
 However, only governing bodies and “elected county officers or agency heads” are required to respond.
-(PC §933(c)) There is no requirement that any individual other than an elected official employed by county government respond.
-The grand jury may, however, invite, and will frequently receive, a response from other “responsible officers” such as an appointed local public official.
+(PC §933(c)) The grand jury may, however, invite, and will frequently receive, a response from other “responsible officers” such as an appointed local public official.

 58. Q. May the grand jury invite individuals who are not local public officials to respond to a grand jury report?